 What makes a game good? or bad? or better?

 The Well Played Journal is a forum for in-depth close readings of games that parse out the various meanings to be found in the experience of playing a game.
-It is a reviewed journal open to submissions that will be released on a regular basis with high-quality essays.
+It’s a diamond open-access journal in which contributors retain all their intellectual property, and neither contributors nor readers are charged fees.
+We accept submissions in response to calls for participation that are released on a regular basis, publishing issues with high-quality essays.
+All submissions are peer reviewed by the Well Played Editorial Advisory.
+Knowledge Commons Works serves as the repository for the Journal, which is also collected in the Brian Sutton-Smith Library and Archives of Play at The Strong National Museum of Play.

 Contributors are encouraged to look at games through all three senses of “well played,” analyzing sequences in a game in detail in order to illustrate and interpret how the various components of a game can come together to create a fulfilling playing experience unique to this medium.
 Through contributors, the journal will provide a variety of perspectives on the value of games.